Hambones82/OniObjectExplorer/README.md

 This is a mod for Oxygen Not Included that allows you to browse through and modify objects at runtime.
 The post build script automatically moves assets and the compiled .dll to the mods/dev/ObjectExplorer folder.

+Use tilde (~) to turn the explorer on or off.
+This key can be adjusted in TUNING.

 The inspectors allow you to view various members of components of gameobjects.
 This mod supports viewing "basic type" members at depth 0 or basic type members at depth 1 that are members of non-basic type memebers at depth 0.
 In other words, a member of a component that is a primitive type (e.g., int, bool, string, float), can be viewed.